apiato/apiato/docs/_docs/B.general/faq.md

 The git merging can be done in many ways:

-- Merge then solve the conflict manually `git merge apiato` *(recommended)*
+- Merge then solve the conflict manually `git merge --allow-unrelated-histories apiato` *(recommended)*
-- Merge and keep your project changes `git merge -X ours apiato`
+- Merge and keep your project changes `git merge --allow-unrelated-histories -X ours apiato`
-- Merge and overwrite your project with the apiato changes `git merge -X theirs apiato`
+- Merge and overwrite your project with the apiato changes `git merge --allow-unrelated-histories -X theirs apiato`

 *-X is a shortcut for --strategy-option=*